hmrc/upload-documents-frontend/README.md

 ### Tasks

-1. implement a backchannel connector to the UDF calling [`/initialize`](#api-initialize) endpoint and returning link to the upload page,
+1. implement a backchannel connector to the UDF calling [`https://upload-documents-frontend.public.mdtp/internal/initialize`](#api-initialize) endpoint and returning link to the upload page,

 2. implement an authenticated backchannel `+nocsrf POST` endpoint for receiving [`UploadedFilesCallbackPayload`](#callback-payload); this will be pushed to the host service every time new file is uploaded or existing removed; UDF will take care of sending proper `Authorization` and `X-Session-ID` headers with the request,

 3. use connector (1) each time before you navigate the user to the upload page, send a config and optionally a list of already uploaded files, use returned `Location` header to redirect user to the upload page URL,

-4. call [`/wipe-out`](#api-wipe-out) endpoint when you no longer need upload session data, ideally after successful conclusion of the host journey.
+4. call [`https://upload-documents-frontend.public.mdtp/internal/wipe-out`](#api-wipe-out) endpoint when you no longer need upload session data, ideally after successful conclusion of the host journey.

+Locally you should use `http://localhost:10100` instead of `https://upload-documents-frontend.public.mdtp`.

 <a name="callback-payload"></a>
 ### Callback payload schema